team-leevio/happy-elementor-addons/readme.txt

 - Fix: Threesixty rotation & Taxonomy List are not working as a template.
 - Fix: Post list excerpt not showing.

-= 3.7.1 - 21 September 2022 =

-- Tweak: Scroll To Top feature enhancements like customizing the icon, text, and image, and enable or disable the feature for different devices.
-Plus, we've fixed the page refresh issue when making changes to the settings
-- Tweak: Horizontal scrolling on Data Table mobile responsive view.
-- Tweak: Word Break Option Introduce on Data Table mobile responsive view.
-- Tweak: Meta items Removal option in Post Tab Widget.
-- Tweak: Advance Post Queries & Query ID integration with the Post Tab Widgets.
-- Tweak: Info Box Widget, media position responsive control.
-- Fix: Threesixty rotation & Taxonomy List are not working as a template.

 = 3.7.0 - 30 August 2022 =

 - New: Scroll To Top - Feature